M4Depth: Monocular depth estimation for autonomous vehicles in unseen environments: Problem statement

+In this paper, we address the challenging task of estimating depth in unstructured environments.
+The formulation of this task and the related work are presented in \secxy{\ref{sec:problem-statement}}{\ref{sec:related-work}}, respectively.
+Then, in \secx{\ref{sec:M4Depth-method}}, we describe a dedicated depth estimation method based on a deep neural network.
+To perform well when inferring depth for specific environments or in generalization, we use both the image sequence and the camera motion, which enables one to derive depth from pixel displacement estimates.
+In \secx{\ref{sec:Experiments}}, we detail our experimental setup which is aimed at evaluating methods on unstructured environments and in generalization, present results, and discuss our method. \secx{\ref{sec:Conclusion}} concludes the paper.

+Our contributions can be summarized as follows: \begin{enumerate} \item We extend the notion of visual disparity to camera baselines featuring six degrees of freedom (6 DoF) transformations, and present customized cost volumes for this disparity. \item We present a novel real-time and lightweight multi-level architecture based on these cost volumes to perform end-to-end depth estimation on video streams acquired in unstructured environments. \item It is shown that M4Depth, is state of the art on the Mid-Air dataset~\cite{Fonder2019MidAir}, that it has good performances on the KITTI dataset~\cite{Geiger2012AreWe}, that it outperforms existing methods in a generalization setup on the \tartanair dataset~\cite{Wang2020TartanAir}. \end{enumerate}

-\section{Problem Statement}
+\section{Problem statement}

-Our problem statement is as follows.
-We consider a drone equipped with an RGB camera and an Inertial Measurement Unit (IMU) flying in an unseen environment that is assumed to be completely static.
-The camera is rigidly attached to the drone and its intrinsic parameters are supposed to be known and constant.
-We introduce the following components and notations: \begin{itemize}[leftmargin=*,topsep=6pt,itemsep=1pt] \item $\imageSymbol_t$ is an RGB image of size $\imageHeight \times \imageWidth$ recorded by the camera at timestep $t$.
-Images are assumed to have the following properties: 1) motion blur and rolling shutter artifacts are negligible; 2) the camera focal length $f$ is known and constant over a flight; 3) camera shutter speed and gain are unknown and can change over time. \item $\transformationMatrix{t}{}$ is the transformation matrix encoding the motion of optical center of the camera from timestep $t-1$ to $t$.
-This matrix is assumed to be known. \item $d_{\horizontalImageCoordinateIndex \verticalImageCoordinateIndex,t}$ is the distance (in meters) of the surface recorded by the pixel at coordinates $(\horizontalImageCoordinateIndex ,\verticalImageCoordinateIndex)$ of the frame $\imageSymbol_t$ to the camera along its $z$ axis. \end{itemize}
+First, we present the technicalities of the problem we want to solve.
+We consider a camera rigidly attached to a vehicle moving within an unknown static environment.
+The intrinsic parameters of the camera are supposed to be known and constant.
+We introduce the following components and notations: \begin{itemize} \item $\imSymbol_{\time}$ is an RGB image of size $\imHeight\times\imWidth$ recorded by the camera at time step $\time$.
+Images have the following properties: 1) motion blur and rolling shutter artifacts are negligible; 2) the camera focal length $f$ is known and constant during a flight; 3) camera shutter speed and gain are unknown, and can change over time. \item $\transformationMatrix{\time}$ is the transformation matrix encoding the motion of optical center of the camera from time step $\time-1$ to $\time$.
+This matrix is assumed to be known, which is realistic when the camera motion is monitored such as with drones. \item $\dpix_{\hImCoord\vImCoord,\time}$ is the $z$ coordinate (in meters) of the point recorded by the pixel at coordinates $(\hImCoord,\vImCoord)$ of the frame $\imSymbol_{\time}$ with respect to the camera coordinate system. \end{itemize} Using these notations, a depth map $\dmap_{\time}$ is an array of $\dpix_{\hImCoord\vImCoord,\time}$ values with $\hImCoord j\in\{1,\ldots,\imWidth\}\times\{1,\ldots,\imHeight\}$.